davestearns/tutorials/src/building-blocks.md

 ![diagram showing multiple HTTP server talking to multiple database partitions via a proxy](img/database-partition.png)

-Many of the hosted databases offered by cloud providers do this partitioning automatically--for example, both DynamoDB and Aurora automatically partition your data so that your data size can grow almost indefinitely.
+Many of the hosted databases offered by cloud providers do this partitioning automatically---for example, both DynamoDB and Aurora automatically partition your data so that your data size can grow almost indefinitely.
 If you self-host your databases instead, look for an open-source partitioning proxy for your particular database engine (most have one).

 Many database engines also support **clustering** where each partition consists of multiple physical servers working together as a single logical database.
 One server is typically elected to be the **primary** or **leader**.
 The others are known as **secondaries**, **followers**, or **read replicas**.
 Writes are always sent first to the primary, which replicates those writes to the secondaries.
 If strong durability is required, the primary will wait until a majority of the secondaries acknowledge the write before returning a response.
 If the secondaries are spread across multiple physical data centers, it then becomes extremely unlikely you will lose data, but your writes will take longer due to all the extra network hops.